 Neuroscience is arguably the most challenging and exciting of all scientific frontiers.
 All voluntary and involuntary actions, perceptions, feelings, and thoughts are controlled by the brain and nervous system, yet the most fundamental questions about how these events are accomplished remain the most complex puzzle imaginable for us to solve.

 Neuroscientists study questions of how the nervous system works, how it interacts with the other systems of the body, and how the outside world influences the nervous system.
 Neuroscience and Behavior continues to attract researchers from virtually every other scientific field, ranging from physics, chemistry, engineering, and molecular biology to cognitive and social psychology and psychiatry.
 The ongoing development of innovative techniques at the molecular and organismic levels continues to drive an explosive growth in knowledge and interdisciplinary collaborations that provide myriad opportunities for unraveling the complexities of behavior and mental processes.

-The Graduate Program in Neuroscience and Behavior at the University of Massachusetts Amherst reflects both the diversity and interdisciplinary focus of research in this exciting field.
+The Graduate Program in Neuroscience and Behavior at the University of Massachusetts Amherst offers doctoral training that reflects both the diversity and interdisciplinary focus of research in this exciting field.
 A broad range of departments and academic colleges are represented by participating faculty members, postdoctoral research fellows, graduate students, and undergraduates.
 Faculty members from four nearby colleges (Amherst College, Smith College, Mount Holyoke College, and Hampshire College) are also affiliated with the Program, thereby enhancing our expertise and our scholarly resources.
 We also have strong ties to the Molecular and Cellular Biology Program, the Organismic and Evolutionary Biology Program, and the Center for Neuroendocrine Studies.

 The NSB Program comprises five broadly defined areas of research and training (1) Neuroendocrinology, (2) Molecular and Cellular Neuroscience, (3) Animal Behavior and Learning, (4) Neural and Behavioral Development, and (5) Sensorimotor, Cognitive, and Computational Neuroscience.